Extrapolation and Spectral Bias of Neural Nets with Hadamard Product: a Polynomial Net Study: Analysis of polynomial neural networks

 \subsection{Neural tangent kernel}

-We now develop the NTK for PNNs, then we bridge the gap between the \pnns{} trained by gradient descent with respect to squared loss and the kernel regression predictor involving the NTK.
-Our analysis is conducted on a specific type of \pnns{} called PNNs .
+We now derive the NTK for PNNs, then we bridge the gap between the PNNs trained by gradient descent with respect to squared loss and the kernel regression predictor involving the NTK.
 The goal of such networks is to learn an $N$-\degorlay{} ($N\ge2$) polynomial expansion that outputs $\polyoutre \in \mathbb{R}$ with respect to the input $\polyinre\in \mathbb{R}^{d}$.
 For simplifying the proof, we consider the following formulation, which is a reparameterization version of PNNs~\citep{zhu2022controlling}.
 The output is given by:

-where each element in $\mW_{N+1} \in \R^{ 1\times m }$ and $\mW_n \in \R^{m\times d}$, for $n = 1, \ldots, N $ is independently sampled from $\mathcal{N}( 0, 1)$.
-Two remarks are in place: a) We multiply by the scaling factor $\sqrt{\frac{2}{m}}$ after each \degorlay{} to ensure that the norm of the network output is preserved at initialization with infinite-width setting. b) ReLU is usually required to increase the performance of \pnns{} in experiments~\citep{9353253}. \begin{lemma} The NTK of $N$-\degorlay{} PNNs , denoted by $K(\x, \x^{\prime})$, can be derived as:
+where $\sigma$ is the ReLU activation function, each element in $\mW_{N+1} \in \R^{ 1\times m }$ and $\mW_n \in \R^{m\times d}$, $ \forall n \in [N]$ is independently sampled from $\mathcal{N}( 0, 1)$.
+Three remarks are in place: a) We multiply by the scaling factor $\sqrt{\frac{2}{m}}$ after each \degorlay{} to ensure that the norm of the network output is preserved at initialization with infinite-width setting. b) ReLU is usually required to increase the performance of \pnns{} in experiments~\citep{9353253}. c) The original formulation before reparameterization that is used in practice can be founded in \cref{sec:primeronpinet}. \begin{theorem} The NTK of $N$-\degorlay{} PNNs, denoted by $K(\x, \x^{\prime})$, can be derived as:

 where $\kappa_1$ and $\kappa_2$ are defined by taking the random Gaussian vector $ \w \in \realnum^{d}$